sar-malladi/SocialMediaApp/README.md

 ## Application setup

 Visit https://github.com/sar-malladi/SocialMediaApp.
-Download the files as a ZIP file and deploy the application in Visual Studios using an Android emulator.
+Download the files as a ZIP file and deploy the application in Visual Studios using an Android Pixel phone emulator.

 ## Instructions